mozilla/mozjpeg/README-mozilla.txt

 * JBOOLEAN_OPTIMIZE_SCANS (default: TRUE)
   Specifies whether scan parameters should be optimized.
-Parameter optimization is done as in jpgcrush.
+Parameter optimization is done as in jpgcrush. jpeg_simple_progression() should be called after setting JBOOLEAN_OPTIMIZE_SCANS.
+  When disabling JBOOLEAN_OPTIMIZE_SCANS, cinfo.scan_info should additionally be set to NULL to disable use of the progressive coding mode, if so desired.

 * JBOOLEAN_TRELLIS_QUANT (default: TRUE)
   Specifies whether to apply trellis quantization.
 For each 8x8 block, trellis